 57. Lake Clarke National Park

-Lake Clarke is a lovely portion of Alaska and extends over nearly 69km in length – this lake and the encompassing landscape composes the Lake Clarke National Park in USA that was founded in 1980.
-This park accommodates plenty of natural features and has a diverse landscape incorporating two volcanoes (Mount Redboudt and Lliamna), alpine tundra, glacial lakes, and the Cook Inlet.
+Lake Clarke is a lovely portion of Alaska and extends over nearly 69km in length – this lake and the encompassing landscape compose the Lake Clarke National Park in the USA that was founded in 1980.
+This park accommodates plenty of natural features and has a diverse landscape incorporating two volcanoes (Mount Redoubt and Iliamna), alpine tundra, glacial lakes, and the Cook Inlet.
 This is one of the few national parks that can solely be attained via plane or boat and there are no ways at all within the park’s borders.
 Sought-after activities within Lake Clarke incorporate kayaking and boating on the lake itself, rafting, hiking, and camping – numerous people also travel the park to find the plentifulness of flora and fauna, and some even visit this area to hunt and fish.